 - Registering for an online account

-- Competition and prize draw entry
+- Signing up and receiving marketing emails, competition and prize draw entry

 - When you contact us such as via customer services or social media